Queen's University Chancellor 1999-2009

 It gives attention to the need for governance reform of state institutions alongside cultural and social processes for healing in society.

-Under the leadership of Hastings Donnan, the Institute brings together researchers from Politics, Mental Health, Planning and Computer Engineering, with a cross-national focus.
+Under the leadership of Hastings Donnan, the Institute brings together researchers from Architecture to Archaeology, Medicine to Management, Politics to Performing arts and Law to Languages.

 This focus includes traditional and modern societies, and historical and contemporary cases.
 Through research, education and civic engagement, the Mitchell Institute aims to make a difference to the lives of ordinary people who are struggling with the aftermath of conflict by empowering them to realise fairness, justice and tolerance.